Safeguarding

 All staff and volunteers are made aware of our Safeguarding policy and procedures and any updates as they are released.

-The Designated Senior Person for Child Protection and Safeguarding is Shaun Carter with Sam Austin and Christina Brugger as the Deputy Safeguarding Leads.
+The Designated Safeguarding Lead is Shaun Carter with Sam Austin and Debbie Brown as the Deputy Safeguarding Leads.

 The designated Academy Council member is Mr James White.